-- the ACM College Application Form; - 2. the PTA Program Application Form; - 3. all General Education (Phase I) courses with a grade of "C" or better; - 4. minimum cumulative GPA of 2.5 for all Phase I courses; - 5. forty (40) documented volunteer hours with a score of 70% or higher and marked as highly recommended, recommended, or recommended with reservations.
+- 1. the ACM College Application Form; - 2. the PTA Program Application Form; - 3. all General Education (Phase I) courses with a grade of "C" or better; - 4. minimum cumulative GPA of 2.5 for all Phase I courses; - 5. forty (40) documented volunteer hours with a score of 70% or higher and marked as highly recommended, recommended, or recommended with reservations.
 The volunteer hours must be with a licensed Physical Therapist/Physical Therapist Assistant performed within the year of application at two different facilities.
+The same therapist cannot sign both forms.
 Twenty (20) of the forty (40) hours must be in a hospital or long term care setting and the remaining 20 hours must be in an outpatient setting.
 The observation forms must be submitted directly to the College PTA Department by the supervising PT at the clinical facility by April 15th.
 The observation evaluation must be submitted in a confidential manner or it will not be accepted.
 Students may opt to do another rotation for an additional 20 hours if they feel they did poorly in a rotation.
 Additional hours need to be in the same setting in which they felt they may have performed poorly.
-The average of all rotations will be calculated toward the final score: - 6. a written response to an essay question; - a meeting with the PTA Program Director or Clinical Coordinator within 6 months prior to the April 15th deadline to be sure the file is complete.
-This meeting may be via face to face, phone, or e-mail at the discretion of the Program Director; - 8. the professional interview process with a 70% or higher.
+The average of all rotations will be calculated toward the final score; - 6. a meeting with the PTA Program Director or Clinical Coordinator within 6 months prior to the April 15th deadline to be sure the file is complete.
+This meeting may be via face to face, phone, or e-mail at the discretion of the Program Director; - 7. a written response to an essay question; - 8. the professional interview process with a 70% or higher.